Search this site

 Maintain and promote fellowship between the RhSA Inc. and the Hobsonville Returned Services Association Inc. and the 6th Battalion (Hauraki) Regimental Association Inc.;

-Organise the annual gathering known as the October RV.;
+Organise the annual gathering known as The RV.;

 To do anything necessary or helpful to the above purposes.

-Our full rules document is PDF file here RhSARules.pdf
+Our full rules document is in downloadable PDF file RhSA Rules.pdf

 We are based in New Zealand and have members throughout the world.
 Membership is not restricted to ex services personnel.
 We welcome anyone who has Rhodesian connection or interest.
 Subscription is NZ$15 per annum due 1st October each year.
 To apply please email the Secretary at firstname.lastname@example.org

-Current financial membership 242; Newsletter subscription - over 2,000 worldwide.
+Current financial membership 236; Newsletter subscription - over 2,000 worldwide; Facebook members - over 3,000.
 Please email the Association Secretary on email@example.com for payment details

 Postal address for communication: